gruntwork-io/docs/docs/iac/usage/using-a-module.md

 	// Unique ID to namespace resources
 	uniqueId := random.UniqueId()
-	// Generate a unique name for each Lambda so any tests running in parallel don't clash lambdaName := fmt.Sprintf("test-lambda-%s", uniqueId)
+	// Generate a unique name for each Lambda so any tests running in parallel don’t clash lambdaName := fmt.Sprintf("test-lambda-%s", uniqueId)

 	// Get the cwd so we can point to the lambda handler